janael-pinheiro/leet_code_solutions/README.md

 - Merge two sorted arrays;
 - Length of last word;
 - Longest common prefix;
-- Find the index of the first occurrence in a string.
+- Find the index of the first occurrence in a string;
+- Valid parentheses.